FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 This request requires Admin privileges.

-Only an existing admin can create new admins.
+Every existing admin can create new admins.

-`POST /admin`
+`POST /admins`

 __Request__